 In Asia and the Pacific malaria is being defeated.
 As a result of extraordinary efforts by countries and continued support from donors; deaths have halved.
-Leaders of Asia Pacific countries jointly created APLMA in 2013 to further strengthen their anti-malaria efforts, both to help protect these hard-won national gains and, ultimately, to defeat malaria in the region altogether.
+In 2014, the 9th East Asia Summit (EAS) Leaders agreed to the goal of “a malaria-free Asia Pacific by 2030” and tasked APLMA to help protect the hard-won national gains and, ultimately, eliminate malaria in the region.

-APLMA supported high level health taskforces chaired by Australia and India in creating the secretariat framework, we now report directly to EAS leaders through an annual Senior Officials Meeting and the Leaders Dashboard which tracks malaria progress for the region.
+APLMA monitors opportunities, bottlenecks and achievements through an annual Senior Officials Meeting and the Leaders Dashboard which tracks malaria progress for the region.

 To support and facilitate elimination of malaria across Asia Pacific by 2030: Driving implementation of the APLMA Leaders Malaria Elimination Roadmap by benchmarking progress against priorities, coordinating regional action and brokering policy, technical and financing solutions to regional and national challenges and bolstering effective country leadership to expedite elimination of malaria throughout the region by 2030.